New drone footage of the Paremata Flats restoration and environs –

 - 582 Volunteer Hours into track development and maintenance.

-- 152 Volunteer hours went into the watering of early plantings at the start of the 2016 planting season due to drying winds kicking in after initial rains with 14500 Litres of water has been ferried by way of 20 Litre containers and 100 litre water tanks with hose to ensure plant survival over the dry summer months.
+- 152 Volunteer hours went into the watering of early plantings at the start of the 2016 planting season due to drying winds kicking in after initial rains with 14500 Litres of water being ferried by way of 20 Litre containers and 100/500 litre water tanks with hose to ensure plant survival.

-Total Volunteer Hours given to the project 12627 if you charged this out at the minimum wage of $15 per hour then the very conservative dollar contribution by volunteers would be over $189,000 and when combined with the money raised comes close to $380,000.00 given to the project by Forest and Bird, Sponsors and volunteers, would be close to $585,000.
+Total Volunteer Hours given to the project 13979 if you charged this out at the minimum wage of $15 per hour then the very conservative dollar contribution by volunteers would be over $210,000 and when combined with the money raised comes close to $400,000.00 given to the project by Forest and Bird, Sponsors and volunteers, would be close to $585,000.